Artboomy/japanese-vocabulary-extractor/README.md

 * Live Output from Mokuro (it can take very long)
 * Separate outputs for each volume
 * Added translations through dictionary lookup?
+* Support other input formats
+* Support other output formats

 # Acknowledgements